🛡️Compliance Screening

 📚 Datasets for Businesses profile

-Datasets with CURRENT and FORMER cannot be specified with the full versions of datasets.
-For example: SAN-CURRENT,SAN is an invalid combination, while SAN-CURRENT,SAN-FORMER is okay
+Datasets with -CURRENT and -FORMER cannot be specified together with the full dataset key.
+For example: SAN-CURRENT,SAN is an invalid combination, while SAN-CURRENT,SAN-FORMER is valid.

 Example request

-All the available parameters can also be found at our API reference page here
+All available parameters can also be found in our API reference

 curl --request GET \